warlicks/website-source/content/post/2017-12-21-a-confession.md

 because it allowed me to have my text editor (in dark mode) on one monitor and the console output and graphics window on a different monitor.
 With older versions of RStudio, I couldn't replicate this workflow.
 The four-pane layout felt constricting by comparison.
-The constant resizing of the console and source panes to make one or the other readable was a huge annoyance.
+The constant re-sizing of the console and source panes to make one or the other readable was a huge annoyance.

-With the release of RStudio X.X., I was able to replicate my preferred workflow.
+With the release of RStudio 0.99.878, I was able to replicate my preferred workflow.
 I can now pop out the source editor to one monitor and put the console pane of RStudio on my other screen.
-I no longer need to resize the windows to make the code or the output readable.
+I no longer need to re-size the windows to make the code or the output readable.
 This new set-up also allows me to have other tools like a file browser and details about my environment right at my finger tips.
 The most recent release of RStudio (Version 1.1.383) included an improved